Gunel-Zeynalzada/GiftShop/README.md

-# ADMIN Password:admin123
+## ADMIN Password:admin123
-## You need to login as admin in order to see admin pnael functionalities
+### You need to login as an admin in order to see admin panel functionalities